pklink/dotor/README.md

 # Dotor

 Dotor is a simple library for PHP 5.3 and higher to access an array by using dot notification.
-This can be useful for using Dotor for handling array configurations or so…
+This can be useful for handling array configurations or so…

 ## Installation